SHLFab/SHL-face-shield/README.md

 ![Isometric](resources/isometric.png "isometric")
 * 3D print mesh is provided in the .stl format(in mm)
 * Laser cut drawing for the shield and forhead foam are in the .dxf( in mm)
+* The clear plastic can be any type suitable for laser cuttig.
 #### Print settings:
 Following settings tested on Ultimaker3:
 * Material: 3DE PETG